 Your audience will pick up the energy you give off during your show.
 If the audience realizes that you do not have a genuine interest in what you’re talking about, they will also lose interest and stop listening.

-Every top podcast is rated highly because of the uniqueness.
+Every top podcast is rated highly because of its uniqueness.
 The only way to get the undivided attention of the listener is to offer something that they cannot find somewhere else.
-Another reason they will listen to is your approach to a topic, if you provide a different perspective, or provide more interesting details then they will pay attention.
+Another reason they will listen to is your approach to a topic, if you provide a different perspective, or provide more interesting details... then they will pay attention.

 In most cases, being unique is achieved by breaking down a broad topic and focusing on one aspect.
-For example, if marketing is what you want to talk about, focusing on the 'art of creating engaging content' will help you cater to a specific need and craft a uniqueness in the marketing industry.
+For example, if marketing is what you want to talk about, focusing on the 'art of creating engaging content' will help you cater to a specific need and capture a specific position in the marketing world.

-If soccer is what you love to talk about, tell behind the scene stories rather than the regular front-page stories.
-Stand out by offering what is not normal; this sparks excitement and will make you an authority in no time.
+If soccer is what you love to talk about, tell "behind the scene" stories rather than the regular front-page stories.
+Stand out by offering what is not normal; this sparks excitement and will make you an authority in niche FAST.

 It will not only be fun listening to you, but the stories will also stick.
 Your listeners will always look forward to your episodes because how you approach your content is not typical.
 The exciting part is that your listeners are more likely to promote you to their friends if you’re unique.

 If your show eventually does well, it makes sense to monetize it.
 Most podcasters do this at some point.
+Suppose that you have a certain amount of active followers, selling podcast branded merchandise can not only make money but also promote your podcast.
+Your fans believe in your opinions, and knowledge, and will also believe in your taste and brand.
 It is important to consider how your idea/topic will bring in revenue down the line before you launch it.